PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 #### Lady Dimitrescu’s Bathroom

-The bathroom reference is Lady Dimitrescu’s bathroom from the game *Resident Evil Village*.
+The bathroom reference — Lady Dimitrescu’s bathroom from the game *Resident Evil Village*, as well as an image of a vintage bathtub and a photo of a curtain with the *Resident Evil* logo.

 #### Dressing Room